-During the offensive, Salvadoran Red Cross workers managed to evacuate over 450 wounded civilians and combatants under extremely dangerous conditions, with ambulances and medical equipment provided by ICRC.
+Despite the dangerous conditions, Salvadoran Red Cross workers managed to evacuate over 450 wounded civilians and combatants, with ambulances and medical equipment provided by ICRC.
 In subsequent periods, the ICRC monitored the transfer of wounded combatants to prisons, and the return to their homes of people who fled the conflict.

-On several occasions during the conflict, the ICRC appealed for truces to permit the evacuation of wounded.
-According to officials of the ICRC, which prefers to work in a non-confrontational way on the basis of explicit agreement with all parties, neither side accepted the appeal, with the FMLN demanding unworkable conditions, and the Salvadoran government refusing on grounds that it would primarily benefit the guerrillas.
-The ICRC also demanded that all parties respect the rules of international humanitarian law, and respect the
+On a related topic, crippled FMLN combatants have been demonstrating in the Calvary Church in San Salvador even before the offensive, claiming that the government is obliged to send them abroad for medical treatment.
+Acting on the basis of the Panama Agreement of January 1987 between the previous Duarte government and the guerrillas, the ICRC organized an